 Theft cases are famous for being easy cases to try from the prosecution’s perspective.
 The reason why is simple—everyone has had something stolen from them.
 Thus every prospective juror in the jury pool has experience in being a victim.
 This can make theft cases harder on the defense as the people deciding your fate have been victims of the exact crime you are being alleged to have committed.

 If you find yourself in this situation, you have only one choice to make.
 That choice must be to hire the most competent criminal defense attorney you can afford.
 Here at The Law Offices of Edgardo R. Baez Jr., we offer you a competent attorney at an affordable rate.
 You can count on The Law Offices of Edgardo R. Baez Jr.!

 Fraud is similar to theft in that they are both premised on the lack of truthfulness.
 That is also a reason why they are often charged together in the same criminal case.
 Fraud is essentially not telling someone the truth.

 It is important to realize is that if you are convicted of either theft or fraud, those convictions can come back to haunt you.
 Why?
 Because if you are charged for another crime at a later time, and you decide to take the stand and testify in your own defense, this past conviction of fraud or theft can be brought up by the prosecution.
 When a jury hears that you have a criminal record already, yet you are pleading with them now that you are innocent of the existing charge, it doesn’t look good.

 If you ever find yourself in this situation, consult with us before you proceed.
 It might seem attractive now to take a plea on your own, but this could come back to really hurt you in the future.
-Trust in The Báez Law Firm to guide you through this process.
+Trust in The Law Offices of Edgardo R. Baez Jr. to guide you through this process.